- Parameters passed to the window to open

 The number of windows that can be opened simultaneously depends on the available memory.

 A window opened with Open

 (without parameters) from any event associated with the window or a control in the window.

 If a parent window is closed, its child windows are also closed.

 By default, the window title is the one defined in the editor.

-To open a component window, all you have to do is use the name of the component window (the component being included in the project).
+To open the window of a component, simply use the name of the component window (component included in the project).
 For example: